survivejs/react-book/manuscript/12_authoring_libraries.md

 ### Publishing a Package

-Provided you have logged in, creating new packages is just a matter of hitting `npm publish`.
+Provided you have logged in, creating new packages is just a matter of executing `npm publish`.
 Given that the package name is still available and everything goes fine, you should have something out there!
 After this you can install your package through `npm install` or `npm i` as we've done so many times before in this book.

 An alternative way to consume a library is to point at it directly in *package.json*.
 In that case you can do `"depName": "<github user>/<project>#<reference>"` where `<reference>` can be either commit hash, tag, or branch.
 This can be useful, especially if you need to hack around something and cannot wait for a fix.

 ### Bumping a Version

 In order to bump your package version, you'll just need to invoke `npm version <x.y.z>`.
 That will update *package.json* and create a version commit to git automatically.
-If you hit `npm publish`, you should have something new out there.
+If you execute `npm publish` now, you should have something new out there.

 Note that in the example above I've set up `version` related hooks to make sure a version will contain a fresh version of a distribution build.
 I also run tests just in case.